-14(2) No person may be made a member of a nonprofit association without his or her consent.
+14(2)No person may be made a member of a nonprofit association without his or her consent, and a person may resign from membership at any time.

 Comment: Subsection (1) establishes default rules for the admission and resignation of members.
 As is the case for the other default rules in the Uniform Act, subsection (1) only requires a majority vote for the admission of a new member.
 A UNA may wish to set a higher requirement.
-Clause (b) of subsection (1) deals with resignation of members.
-It makes it clear that a UNA cannot prevent a person from resigning (as this would likely be void in any event on public policy grounds), but the UNA can impose a reasonable notice requirement.
-Clause (c) confirms that the resignation, suspension, or expulsion of a member has no effect on the liability of a member to the UNA.
+Clause (b) confirms that the resignation, suspension, or expulsion of a member has no effect on the liability of a member to the UNA.
 Subsection (2) is intended to clarify that, even though the terms and conditions of membership can be set by a UNA's governing principles, the governing principles cannot require any person to become or remain a member against that person's wishes.